 My Cooking Story

-My parents found three-year-old me downstairs one predawn morning, sitting on the kitchen countertop next to the stove, with a cracked egg that almost made it into the pan.
+My story starts when parents found three-year-old me downstairs one predawn morning, sitting on the kitchen countertop next to the stove, with a cracked egg that almost made it into the pan.
 I wanted to cook.

 Four years later, a local utility sponsored a summer cooking TV show for kids.
-I sent away for a little cookbook, then followed along with Gretchen and Rhonda on Tuesday and Thursday afternoons.
+I sent away for their kids cookbook, and followed along with Gretchen and Rhonda on Tuesday and Thursday afternoons.
 My friends went in from playing at 3:30 to watch Dark Shadows-- I went inside to learn to cook.

-The very first humble dinner I prepared for my family was a recipe from that first little cookbook-- Pickle in a Poke Steak.
+The very first humble dinner I prepared for my family at age seven was a recipe from that first little cookbook-- Pickle in a Poke Steak.
 "Oh, Pammy," my dad said.
 "This is good!"
 I was hooked for life.
 I have always wanted to be in the kitchen, working with food.

 I come from a long line of craftspeople and bring that idealism to cooking.
 It should be done with the best ingredients you can afford and access; it should be made with great care, heart, and soul; something uniquely you should be left in the dishes you make.